Guides

 Take a walking tour

 One of the festival's most popular events is a guided Bloomsday walk on June 16, following the paths that Leopold Bloom took through his Dublin on that fateful day.
 Beginning at the Gate Theatre, Pat Liddy’s lively two-hour guided Bloomsday Walk offers a fun and simplified introduction to the story.
+On the same day, Dublin historian Terry Fagan leads the Joyce’s Nighttown: The Monto Walking Tour from the James Joyce statue, exploring the seedy underbelly of Dublin's former red light district, how it played a role in the lives of Joyce's characters, as well as the life of the author himself.
 For a deeper dive, other expert guided walks delve into specific episodes and locations of Ulysses.
 There’s the Footsteps of Leopold Bloom walking tour and Introducing Joyce’s Dublin Walking tour, both running daily throughout the festival from the James Joyce Centre.

 Catch a reading or some drama

 In Dalkey Castle, the Dalkey Schoolroom scene comes to life with a guided walk of the Nestor episode.
 Aficionados will know that Sweny’s Pharmacy in Lincoln Place is where Leopold Bloom bought his wife a cake of lemon soap for fourpence.
-It's a tad more expensive these days but you may be treated to a reading or an Edwardian melody if you visit on June 16.
+It's a tad more expensive these days but you may be treated to a reading or an Edwardian melody if you visit any day throughout the festival.

-One of the many things Joyce did well was tackle difficult topics with a sense of wit, which is brilliantly shown in his short story "Grace", a satire of 20th century Catholic society in Ireland.
-Bewley's Café on Grafton Street is bringing this piece to life in all of its hilarity with the help of actor and comedian Terry O'Neill (June 10-16).
+One of the many things Joyce did well was tackle difficult topics with a sense of wit, which is brilliantly shown in his short stories.
+Bewley's Café on Grafton Street is taking on two of Joyce's pieces for their event "Counterparts and a Little Cloud," both of which delve into 20th century Ireland's hunger for change through a satirical lens (June 2-16).

 Enjoy a musical performance

-On June 13, you can enjoy A Joycean Evening at Dalkey Castle, where a troupe of actors will perform extracts from Ulysses, Dubliners, Portrait of the Artist as a Young Man and more.
-They’ll be joined by baritone Simon Morgan and soprano Dona Malone.
+On June 12, you can enjoy A Joycean Evening at Dalkey Castle, where a troupe of actors will perform extracts from Ulysses, Dubliners, Portrait of the Artist as a Young Man and more.
+They’ll be joined by baritone Simon Morgan and soprano Donna Malone.

 Bookmark a special event

 Joyce's words have not only inspired fellow writers but also artists of all types of media.
-From June 11-16, visual artist Suzanne Freeman will take over a section of the James Joyce Centre with her exhibition of work that delves into the motifs, themes and characters showcased in Ulysses.
+Part of a permanent exhibition, visual artist Suzanne Freeman takes over a section of the James Joyce Centre with her work that delves into the motifs, themes and characters showcased in Ulysses.
 In a series of 18 display cases, Freeman recreates each episode of the novel through simple, everyday objects, calling attention to the weight they carried in the telling of the story.

 Community capers